Regular Japanese course

 This class is designed to teach the students the knowledge and techniques necessary to pass the entrance examinations at universities specializing in the arts or design vocational schools.
 Students learn from the basics, so even students without any experience can take this class.
-In addition, an academic staff member or the person in charge of entrance examinations at the Kyoto University of Art and Design (KUAD) conducts a class at the school once every month (Preparation Course for the Entrance Examination of Kyoto University of Art and Design).
+In addition, an academic staff member or the person in charge of entrance examinations at the Kyoto University of the Arts (KUA) conducts a class at the school once every month (Preparation Course for the Entrance Examination of Kyoto University of the Arts).

 Students in this class mainly study design, coloring, and three-dimensional perspective, with the focus on design.
 Students who have not studied art in the past begin with the basics.
 Studying from past entrance examinations, the students practice creating designs within a prescribed time limit.
 A special class is also held in order to raise the student's presentation capability, which is necessary in order to explain their designs.